ooni/oocrypto/README.md

 3. `git grep 'aes"'`

-- [ ] double check whether we need to add more checks to the list above
+- [ ] double check whether we need to add more checks to the list above (you can get a list of packages using `tree -d`)

+- [ ] manually import the latest `src/internal/godebug` from upstream

 - [ ] `go build -v ./...` must succeed